Blog

 But our land does so much more for us than just producing food.
 Scrub and woodland are simply a different form of land use, providing the vital services of storing carbon and supporting biodiversity.
 Natural regeneration also requires patience – it is tempting to get stuck in with planting to speed things up.

-While naturally regenerated trees plant themselves for free, the land being converted will be coming out of production, reducing the landowner’s income.
+While naturally regenerated trees can plant themselves for free, the land being converted will be coming out of production, reducing the landowner’s income.
+There may also be other costs involved, such as fencing or deer management.
 This would be the same for a landowner creating woodland by planting trees.
-Following advocacy by Woodland Trust and others, there are now grants available to support landowners to undertake natural regeneration in England and Scotland.
+Following advocacy by Woodland Trust and others, there are now grants available to support landowners to undertake woodland creation via natural regeneration in England and Scotland.

-There are currently no woodland creation targets through natural regeneration and there is no specific incentive for landowners to choose this method.
+There are currently no specific woodland creation targets for natural processes and specific incentives for landowners to choose this method are limited to certain regions of the UK.

 Glen Finglas estate is the largest site in our care and demonstrates how natural regeneration can be used at scale in vast landscapes.
 It already boasts a mosaic of woodland, open-grown trees and open ground – a habitat type known as wood pasture.
 Our long-term vision is to allow woodland cover and open ground to expand and contract over time in response to natural processes, by balancing natural regeneration with just the right intensity of grazing.